python/devguide/testing/buildbots.rst

 The Web interface at https://buildbot.python.org/#/ has several ways of visualizing recent build results:

+* A `Release Status Dashboard <https://buildbot.python.org/#/release_status>`_
+  that shows the status of stable buildbots for each active branch, summarizing whether the builds are ready for release.

 * A `Waterfall View <https://buildbot.python.org/#/waterfall>`_
   that presents a vertical rundown of recent builds for each builder.
   When interested in one build, you'll have to